-- 4. A written determination of the complaint's validity and a description of the resolution 13 shall be issued by the investigator, and a copy forwarded to the complainant no later than 30 days after the filing of the complaint. - 5.
-If the investigation results in a recommendation that an employee be suspended without pay or terminated, procedures outlined in board policy, the negotiated agreement or state law will be followed. - 6.
-Records relating to complaints filed and their resolution shall be forwarded to and maintained in a confidential manner by the district compliance coordinator. - 7.
-The complainant may appeal the determination of the complaint.
-Appeals shall be heard by the district compliance coordinator, a hearing officer appointed by the board, or by the board itself as determined by the board.
-The request to appeal the resolution shall be made within 20 days after the date of the written resolution of the complaint at the lower level.
-The appeal officer shall review the evidence gathered by the investigator and the investigator's report, and shall afford the complainant and the person against whom the complaint is filed an opportunity to submit further evidence, orally or in writing, within 10 days after the appeal is filed.
-The appeal officer will issue a written determination of the complaint's validity and a description of its resolution within 30 days after the appeal is filed.
+- The complainant or respondent may appeal the determination of the complaint. - Appeals shall be heard by the district compliance coordinator, a hearing officer appointed by the board or superintendent, or by the board itself. - The request to appeal the resolution shall be made within 20 days after the date of the written determination of the complaint at the lower level. - The appeal officer shall review the evidence gathered by the investigator at the lower level and the investigator's report and shall afford the complainant and the respondent an opportunity to submit further evidence, orally or in writing, within 10 days after the appeal is filed. - The appeal officer will issue a written determination of the complaint's validity on appeal and a description of its resolution within 30 days after the appeal is filed.